Forage of the Month- Oct/Nov

 This is the wild mushroom that’s in the soup we cook on the fire for lunch on my woodland courses.

 Birch Polypore (Fomitopsis betulina) is also known as razor strop fungus, birch conk, birch bracket.
-My herbalist friend Lucinda Warner describes its actions as: immune tonic, anti-inflammatory, anti-tumour, anti-parasitic, anti-septic, anti-viral, anti-bacterial, styptic.
+It’s valued for its medicinal properties and my herbalist friend Lucinda describes its actions as: immune tonic, anti-inflammatory, anti-tumour, anti-parasitic, anti-septic, anti-viral, anti-bacterial, styptic.

 She says: it contains primary metabolites (polysaccharides) and secondary metabolites (such as triterpenes) that are beneficial for health, and its traditional uses are backed up by research.
 It makes a wonderful immune tonic as the polysaccharides are known to be some of the most effective immune enhancing compounds available.